ney-l/password-manager/README.md

 ## Features:
 - Fields you can save Website, Email/Username, Password
 - Let's you generate a random password
+- Genreated password is automatically copied to your clipboard
 - Email/Username is prefilled with your most email/username.
 This value is hardcoded in the code.
 - The app validates your entries to make sure no field was left empty.
 - You are asked to confirm the credentials before the data is saved.